-Once your documents are ready, you need to install the Autocrat add-on.
+Once your Google spreadsheet and Google document are ready, you need to install the Autocrat add-on.

-- Open the Google Sheet containing your data, locate the Add-ons menu and select Get add-ons.
+Open the Google Sheet containing your data and click Add-ons > Get add-ons.

 Here’s how to use Autocrat to perform a mail merge:

-- Select Add-ons > Autocrat > Launch in your Google Spreadsheet file to launch Autocrat.
+Select Add-ons > Autocrat > Open in your Google Spreadsheet file to launch Autocrat.

-- Once you’ve completed all the steps, select the play button to start the mail merge.
+Click the play button to start mail merge.

-You can also use the pencil icon to edit the mail merge, the eye icon to preview it, and the trashcan icon to delete it.
+Additionally, you can use the pencil button to edit the mail merge, the eye icon to preview it, and the trashcan button to delete it.

-Once you’ve run the job, your merged document would look something like this:
+Once you’ve run the job, your merged Google document would look something like this:

 Why Google Docs Isn’t Ideal for Performing Mail Merges

-If you’re used to performing a mail merge via an Excel spreadsheet or a Word document, you’ll find that the process isn’t nearly as simple in Google Docs.
+If you’re used to performing a mail merge using an Excel spreadsheet and a Word document, you’ll find that the mail merge process in Google Docs is more complicated.

-This is because a Google Docs document doesn’t have native mail merge capabilities.
+It’s because Google Docs doesn’t have native mail merge capabilities.

-However, there’s a downside to using tools like Autocrat.
-Not only are they are complicated to use, but also they serve only one purpose: running a mail merge.
+Not only are they complicated to use, but they serve just one purpose: running a mail merge.

 You can’t create email lists, analyze recipient engagements, or even automate follow-ups — all of which are essential for email outreach campaigns.

-For a far more straightforward and comprehensive mail merge solution, consider using the Google Sheets GMass integration.
-Not only does GMass help you create effortless mail merges, but also it can handle almost any other aspect of email outreach.
+For a far more straightforward and comprehensive mail merge solution, consider integrating Google Sheets with GMass.
+Not only does GMass help you create effortless mail merges, but it can also handle almost any other aspect of email outreach.

-The Easiest Way to Perform Mail Merges in 2021
+The Easiest Way to Perform Mail Merges Today

-GMass is an advanced email marketing tool that works directly inside your Gmail account.
-Its excellent mail merge features have made it popular among employees from tech giants like Uber and Google to social media platforms like Twitter and LinkedIn.
+GMass is an easy-to-use mail merge tool that works directly inside your Gmail account.
+Its advanced features have made it popular among employees in giants like Uber and Google, Twitter, and LinkedIn.